IsWladi/Gittory/README.md

 - For more documentation, see the neovim help `:help gittory-docs`

 ## Plugin commands
-`:GittoryInit` initializes Gittory and sets the current working directory (cwd) to the root of the git project (this command is not necessary if you have the option `atStartUp = "yes"`).
+`:GittoryInit` initializes Gittory and sets the current working directory (cwd) to the root of the git project (this command is not necessary if you have the option `atStartUp = true`).

 `:GittoryDesactivate` Deactivates Gittory and sets the initial path where Neovim was opened.